astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Remarks

-By default file.log is always the current file.
+By default, file.log is always the current file.
 Optionally
     file.log.yyyy-mm-dd for current formatted datePattern can by the currently logging file (or file.log.curSizeRollBackup or even
     file.log.yyyy-mm-dd.curSizeRollBackup).